 CMS (US) published interim requirements which outline three routine testing regimes for staff and residents based on community transmission rates.
-(12) RCFs are required to test residents and staff, including individuals providing services under arrangement and volunteers, for COVID-19 based on parameters set forth by the US Department of Health and Human Services.
+The frequency of routine testing varies according to the level of community transmission.
+RCFs are required to test residents and staff, including individuals providing services under arrangement and volunteers, for COVID-19 based on parameters set forth by the US Department of Health and Human Services.
 Routine testing of asymptomatic residents is not recommended unless prompted by a change in circumstances, such as the identification of a confirmed COVID-19 case in the facility.
 Although it may be considered when residents are being transferred.
 As well as lab-based testing, rapid point-of-care diagnostic testing devices are recommended.
+Facilities have the option to perform outbreak testing through two approaches, contact tracing or broad-based (e.g. facility-wide) testing.

-The CDC has published an updated plan for testing residents and HCW and suggests that both vaccinated and unvaccinated people with even mild symptoms of COVID-19 should receive a viral test.(13) Asymptomatic HCWs with a higher-risk exposure and residents with close contact, regardless of vaccination status, should have a series of two viral tests not earlier than two days after the exposure and between five and seven days after the exposure if tested negative.
-It is also recommended that fully vaccinated HCWs are exempt from an expanded screening test.
+CDC has published an updated plan for testing residents and HCW and suggests that both vaccinated and unvaccinated people with even mild symptoms of COVID-19 should receive a viral test.(13) Asymptomatic HCWs with a higher-risk exposure and residents with close contact, regardless of vaccination status, should have a series of two viral tests not earlier than two days after the exposure and between five and seven days after the exposure if tested negative.
+It is also recommended that fully vaccinated HCWs are exempt from expanded screening test.
 Unvaccinated HCWs working at a RCF with substantial to high community transmission should take a viral test twice a week.
 For those who work infrequently, it is suggested to take a test within three days before their shift, including the day of the shift.
 Unvaccinated HCWs working at RCFs with moderate community transmission should take a viral test once a week.
-Expanded screening testing is not recommented for asymptomatic HCWs working at facilities with low community transmission regardless of vaccination status.
-Resources to test vaccinated and unvaccinated symptomatic people and close contacts should be prioritised by all facilities.
+Expanded screening testing is not recommended for asymptomatic HCW working at facilities with low community transmission regardless of vaccination status.
+Resources to test vaccinated and unvaccinated symptomatic people and close contacts should be prioritized by all facilities.

-Northern Ireland conducts testing of all asymptomatic residents on a 28 day cycle and asymptomatic staff on a 14 day cycle.(13)
+Northern Ireland conducts testing of all asymptomatic residents on a 28 day cycle and asymptomatic staff on a 14 day cycle.(14)

-Ontario recommends immediate testing of all staff and residents in an infected area when one case of variant of concern is suspected or confirmed.
-Ontario has also published guidance on the frequency and type of test for a range of visitors including staff, caregivers, student placements and volunteers, support workers and general visitors.
+Ontario recommends immediate testing of all staff and residents in an infected area when one case of a variant of concern is suspected or confirmed.
+Ontario has published guidance on the frequency and type of test for a range of visitors including staff, caregivers, student placements and volunteers, support workers and general visitors.
+RCFs must undertake randomised testing of fully vaccinated individuals using rapid antigen tests on a weekly basis and cannot do the randomised testing on one static day of each week.

-British Columbia require unvaccinated staff to be tested before each shift(16).
+British Columbia require unvaccinated staff to be tested before each shift.
+(18)